 I spoke to my Mom last night, one of our almost weekly phone calls.

 It was a bit ominous when she called me at 8:00am this morning… she shared the sad news that my Aunt Martha had passed away.
-Martha lived alone in Baltimore.
-Ten days ago, the people who clean her place found her unconscious, she had suffered a stroke and never came out of it.
+She lived alone in Baltimore.
+Ten days ago, the people who clean her place found Martha unconscious, she had suffered a stroke and never came out of it.

 Now here is the thing about Aunt Martha- she was not really my aunt.
 She grew up in the same neighborhood as my Mom, Martha and her husband George (yes a couple of same first names as the Washingtons) became close friends with my parents– George was a mentor for my father, got him involved in the Masons.
 They were actually my godparents, but they always felt like family.